 Services for children in this priority group are subject to the availability of funds through the DFPS CPS as described in D-700.
 Boards must ensure that CCS for children in protective services continue as long the services are authorized and funded by DFPS.

-Additionally, child care discontinued by DFPS prior to the end of the 12-month eligibility period is subject to the Continuity of Care Provisions described in D-902.
-DFPS may discontinue care prior to the end of the 12-month eligibility period via an Early Termination or if the referral reaches its end without DFPS issuing a new referral.
+Additionally, child care for children in General Protective care discontinued by DFPS prior to the end of the 12-month eligibility period is subject to the Continuity of Care Provisions described in D-902 and should be moved to Former DFPS eligibility for the remainder of the 12-month eligibility period.
+Children referred by DFPS for foster care or relative care (DFPS Foster Care IV-E, DFPS Foster Care Not IV-E, DFPS Relative/Other Caregiver) do not receive Former DFPS eligibility.
+DFPS may discontinue care prior to the end of the 12-month eligibility period via an Early Termination or if the schedule reaches its end without DFPS issuing a new schedule.

 B-402.b: Priority for Children of Qualified Veterans and Spouses